 Most high school graduation celebrations are informal, with guests arriving at non-specific times, in whatever comfortable attire they prefer.
 As such, the wording on your graduation invites will likely be informal as well.
 Use some of your high school graduation party ideas to inspire your invitation.
 Here are some high school graduation invitation wording ideas and tips to help get you started:

-Be conversational.
 Keep the focus on the excitement of the celebration, by using casual wording in your invitations.
 How is this accomplished?
 Simple, just ask yourself how you would invite someone if you were speaking with them face-to-face.

 - Recognize that the graduation invite should be half of a conversation, rather than a formal declaration.
 Be sure to include yourself in the wording as well and avoid using the passive voice instead, rely on the active voice.
 For example, replace The party is being held at ____ with We’re having the party at ____.